-NIAGARA REGION, ONTARIO – Cheekbone Beauty was conceived as a result of Jennifer Harper’s mission of helping First Nations communities.
-Jenn Harper, Founder and CEO, wanted to develop a cosmetics brand which was entirely sourced in Canada and did not conduct tests on animals.
+Niagara Region, ON – Cheekbone Beauty was conceived as a result of Jennifer Harper’s mission of helping First Nations communities.
+Jenn Harper, Founder, and CEO wanted to develop a cosmetics brand that was entirely sourced in Canada and did not conduct tests on animals.

 In January 2014, Jennifer got sober and only a few months later, she had a dream in which several young First Nations girls appeared wearing lip gloss.
-She wasn’t quite sure what it meant, but quickly realized that make-up was one of her passions.
+She wasn’t quite sure what it meant but quickly realized that make-up was one of her passions.

-This led to children not having a desire to be in school or to learn which then affects First Nations communities over time on a large scale.
+This led to children not having a desire to be in school or to learn which then affects First Nations communities over time.
 Jennifer ultimately made solving these children’s problems her mission and Cheekbone Beauty was the channel.
 The most surprising part?
 The number of people who recognized this passion and stepped up to help through donations and other kinds of support.

-To Jennifer as well as Cheekbone Beauty, this was never just about selling make-up, this was about the purpose.
+To Jennifer, this was never just about selling make-up, this was about the purpose.
 Jennifer explains that one can have the most brilliant idea in the world, but if that innovation isn’t connected to mankind through passion, it will not go as far or be as impacting.

 For more information on Cheekbone Beauty or to purchase a Lip Kit, visit: https://cheekbonebeauty.ca